Claims — March 17, 2026

 2. Memorial Program Opportunities

 Clerk Treasurer Sandberg has advised that the already established parks donation non-reverting fund can be utilized for memorial type program revenue.
-The superintendent is currently working on the agreement for the parks merchandise shop and re-establishing the brick memorial.
-These items will come before the board in upcoming months.
+The Superintendent is currently working on the agreement for the parks merchandise shop and re-establishing the brick memorial.
+These items will come before the board in the upcoming months.
 Next steps involve adopting the memorial program by resolution and amending the recreation fees ordinance 1549.

 3. Lake County Master Gardeners Association Grant